intelygenz/codeconz-lighthouses-engine/README.md

 > "What we do in life, echoes in eternity." - Maximus Decimus Meridius

+If you are curious about the game engine internals, you can check the [Game Engine Documentation](docs/game_engine.md)

 ## Test your bot!

 ### Push your changes